lsst-dm/dmtn-156/index.rst

   - It is not clear how master02 storage system affects overall performance.
     There are indications that bottleneck may be there, for the future tests it would be better to have more uniform setup.
-  - There are indications that concurrent read/writes cause "read repairs" in Cassandra which is a potentially costly operation, would be nice to be able to quantify it.
+  - There are indications that concurrent reads/writes cause "read repairs" in Cassandra which is a potentially costly operation, would be nice to be able to quantify and try to reduce it.

 Conclusion
 ==========

-The tests show that small-scale Cassandra cluster can provide better performance for storing APDB data than a single-node relation database server.
-Main attractive feature of Cassandra is the ability to scale performance by simply extending existing cluster.
+The tests show that small-scale Cassandra cluster can provide better performance for storing APDB data than a single-node (or Oracle RAC) relation database server.
+Main attractive feature of Cassandra is the ability to scale performance horizontally by simply extending existing cluster.
 This scalability needs to be tested in more realistic setup than our present test cluster.

 Based on this experience future tests with Cassandra can benefit from using hardware which better matches Cassandra workload:

-  - JVM seems to work better with smaller resident sets, in that respect it may be better to have larger number of hosts with smaller RAM that a single host with huge memory.
+  - JVM seems to work better with smaller resident sets, in that respect it may be better to have larger number of hosts with smaller RAM than a single host with huge memory.
   - High IOPS seem to be critical for achieving good read performance with APDB data, it is advisable to have all live data on NVMe disks which